 Attitudes are developed based on the perceptions consumers form through their interactions with digital marketing channels.
 Positive attitudes towards a product or brand can result in higher purchase intentions, while negative attitudes can deter consumers from making a purchase.
 Digital marketing channels play a vital role in influencing consumers' attitudes by providing information, engaging content, and persuasive messaging.
 For example, positive online reviews, testimonials, and endorsements shared through digital marketing channels can enhance consumers' attitudes toward a product or brand (Chaffey & Ellis-Chadwick, 2019).
 On the other hand, misleading or negative online content can adversely affect consumers' attitudes and purchase intentions (Chaffey & Ellis-Chadwick, 2019).
 Consumers' attitudes towards digital marketing channels themselves can also impact their perception of a product or brand.
-If consumers perceive digital marketing channels as trustworthy, informative, and engaging, it can positively influence their attitudes toward specific digital marketing channels, it may hinder their perception and evaluation of the marketed products or brands (Chaffey & Ellis-Chadwick, 2019).
+If consumers perceive digital marketing channels as trustworthy, informative, and engaging, it can positively influence their attitudes toward the associated products or brands.
+Conversely, if consumers have negative attitudes toward specific digital marketing channels, it may hinder their perception and evaluation of the marketed products or brands (Chaffey & Ellis-Chadwick, 2019).